 Plus, try to make the space immediately outside the door welcoming and easy to maintain.
 Simple options include using concrete patio slabs or a small wooden porch.

-If possible, leave room for a small outdoor chair, potted plants, or other practical and decorative items that will make the place feel like home.
+If possible, leave room for a small outdoor chair, potted plants, or other practical and decorative items to make the place feel like home.

 2. Wheelchair Accessible

 Even if you’re building it for a specific person who doesn’t have mobility issues, you can still follow accessible design guidelines.
-That way, you increase the practical and resale value of your property because you never know what the future might hold.
+That way, you increase your property’s practical and resale value because you never know what the future might hold.

 Most often, accessible features aren’t noticeable until you need to use them and you’re glad they’re there.